Wise Giants Reading time: 3 minutes read

 Elder Koa spent time teaching Horace the art of truly listening.
 She showed him how to wait patiently, how to ask thoughtful questions, and how to understand that every creature’s story was unique and valuable.

-Gradually, Horace transformed from a know-it-all advisor into a trusted friend and mentor.
+Gradually, Horace changed from a know-it-all advisor into a trusted friend and mentor.
 His lighthouse became a place where creatures felt truly heard and understood.
 The beach community grew stronger as everyone shared their wisdom and experiences.

 One special morning, Pearl returned with exciting news.
 She had started a shell-sharing network where bigger creatures helped smaller ones find perfect homes.